tarasowski/aws-big-data/udemy-maarek-kane/002_collection.md

     Lambda (but can appear in the exam)

 * AWS Lambda sourcing from Kinesis
-  * Lambda can source recordds from Kinesis Data Streams (read)
+  * Lambda can source records from Kinesis Data Streams (read)
   * Lambda consumer has a library to de-aggregate record from the KPL
   * You can produce with the KPL and reading with Lambda using a small library
   * Lambda can be used to run lightweight ETL to: